jimjonesbr/wmss/README.md

  #### Collections

-To facilitate the management of large repositories, WMSS offers the possibility to add music scores to specific collections, e.g. "ULB Histotic Collection", "Baroque Works", etc. The collection id, required for this parameter, is delivered together with the music score at the Score List Document.
+To facilitate the management of large repositories, WMSS offers the possibility to add music scores to specific collections, e.g. "ULB Histotic Collection", "Baroque Works", etc. The collection id, required for this parameter, is delivered together with the music score in the Score List Report and in the Service Description Report.

  ```http
  http://localhost:8295/wmss?request=ListScores&source=postgres_wwu&collection=1